Text original

 - Nutrigenomics and nutrigenetics.
 Personalized diets

-- Nutritional treatment of the oncological patient
+- Nutritional treatment of the oncology patient

 - Infectious diseases: nutritional care for patients with HIV